Sandra Susanibar-Adaniya, MD, MS

 James Blachly, MD

-Associate Professor, Division of Hematology, Department of Medicine, Ohio State University Comprehensive Cancer Center
+Associate Professor, Division of Hematology, Department of Medicine, Ohio State University Comprehensive Cancer Center, Columbus, OH

 Dr. James Blachly, MD is a member of the Leukemia and Hematologic Malignancies Program at the OSUCCC – James and serves as an Associate Professor in the Division of Hematology at The Ohio State University.
 Dr. Blachly earned his medical degree from the University of Arkansas College of Medicine in Little Rock, Arkansas.
 He completed his internship and residency in Internal Medicine at the University of Arkansas for Medical Sciences, followed by a fellowship in Hematology and Oncology at the Ohio State University Wexner Medical Center.
 Dr. Blachly specializes in the treatment of patients diagnosed with hairy cell leukemia, acute myeloid leukemia (AML), acute lymphocytic leukemia (ALL), and chronic lymphocytic leukemia (CLL).
 His research focuses on genomics and gene transcription in leukemia, with an emphasis on how mutations and transcriptional attributes can be studied in the context of clinical trials to provide prognostic and predictive information for novel anticancer therapies.
 A recipient of the National Comprehensive Cancer Network (NCCN) Foundation’s Young Investigator Award, Dr. Blachly received a six-figure grant for his project titled “Genomic Stratification and Prognostication of Adult Acute Myeloid Leukemia by Combination Mutation Status.”